jimthomasedu/jimthomasedu.github.io/README.md

-# qiuyang50.github.io
+# jimthomasedu.github.io
-This is Qiu Yang's Homepage.
+This is the home page of Jim Thomas.